-If you wish to enable the password reset option, your Airtime server should have an SMTP mail program installed.
+If you wish to enable the password reset option, your Airtime server can have an SMTP mail program installed.
 (See the chapter Preparing the server for details).
 Alternatively, you can check the box Configure Mail Server and specify the details of an external SMTP server, which would usually require authentication if it is outside of your local network.

-Whether SMTP runs on the same server as Airtime or on another server, you should enter a valid email address into the Reset Password 'From' Email field.
+Whether SMTP runs on the same server as Airtime or on another server, you should enter a valid email address into the Reset Password 'From' Email field to help ensure emails are delivered correctly.
 Then click the Save button.